Return to TiltPlate page

 Q) It seems like there should be a latch or lock to keep the antenna from

-A) The weight of the antenna exerts enough force needed to keep the
+A) No, the weight of the antenna exerts enough force needed to keep the

 antenna in place.
 The tilting plate is intentionally held a few degrees (6-12